 A smaller South African Rhodoxis with open white flowers.
 For a long time flowering.

 A Rhodoxis with many cream-white flowers.
-Tidy plant for 1,5l to 2l pot.
+Nice plant for 1,5l to 2l pot.
 Flowering for a long time.

 Larger Rhodoxis with many light pink larger flowers.
 Flowering just above the leaves.
 Growing well.